cocos/cocos-docs/en/editor/publish/native-options.md

 If this option is checked, the **Make** step will be executed automatically after the build is completed, without manual operation.

+#### Job System

+This option is currently used by the internal function module of the engine, users do not need to pay attention to this option for the time being, and selecting any of the options in the drop-down box will not have any impact on the project.

 #### Encrypt JS

 This option is used to encrypt the published script.
 After build, the `JSC` file is generated in the `assets/` directory, which is encrypted.
 And the `JS` file will be backed up in the `script-backup` directory for debugging, and will not enter the APP when packaged.